vuepress/docs/docs/guide/plugin.md

 With the help of [Plugin API](../reference/plugin-api.md), VuePress plugin can provide different features for you.

-## Community Plugin
+## Official Plugin

-Community users have created lots of plugins and published them to [NPM](https://www.npmjs.com/search?q=keywords:vuepress-plugin).
-VuePress team also maintains some official plugins under the [@vuepress](https://www.npmjs.com/search?q=%40vuepress%20keywords%3Aplugin) scope.
-You should check the plugin's own documentation for detailed guide.
+VuePress team provides some official plugins.

-In general, you need to import the plugin and use it in your config file via the [plugins](../reference/config.md#plugins) option.
+You need to import and use them in your config file via the [plugins](../reference/config.md#plugins) option.
 For example, use the [@vuepress/plugin-google-analytics](../reference/plugin/google-analytics.md) to integrate Google Analytics:

 ```ts
 import { googleAnalyticsPlugin } from '@vuepress/plugin-google-analytics'